wsharp07/k9forms-next/README.md

 ### Hosting

-The application is currently hosted on [Vercel](https://vercel.com/) with an integration with [Upstash](https://upstash.com/) for configuration storage.
+The application is currently hosted on [Vercel](https://vercel.com/).

+### Surgeon

+The surgeon was originally configurable through Redis, but due to the low usage, the free tiers kept expiring.
+We'll hardcode the surgeon for now.